LOUIS ANTHONY CAIRO is a Partner at GWC, where he works in the firm’s Litigation department.

 - $418,000.00 for a farmhand who was run over by a tractor and sustained a femur fracture in Jo Daviess County.
 (Verdict)

 - $330,484.58 for a bicyclist who was cut off by a taxi cab driver and endured two surgeries to repair his forearm.
 (Verdict)

 - $315,000.00 for an elderly woman who was standing on a CTA and the bus stopped abruptly causing her to fall and fracture her hip.
 (Settlement)

 - $300,000.00 for a woman who slipped and fell at a friend’s residence and suffered a fractured ankle with surgery.
 (Settlement)

 - $277,500.00 for a union ironworker who injured his shoulder while on the job.
 (Settlement)

-When he is not advocating for his clients, Louis Anthony enjoys spending time with his wife, young son, and family, working out, and participating in hunting and fishing ventures worldwide.
+When he is not advocating for his clients, Louis Anthony enjoys spending time with his wife, children, and family, working out, and participating in hunting and fishing ventures worldwide.

 - Illinois State Bar Association